nvim-lualine/lualine.nvim/README.md

 Each sections holds it's components e.g. current vim's mode.
 Colorscheme of sections is mirrored, meaning section `A` will have the same colorscheme as section `Z` etc.

-Configuration is currently limited to lua, please use lua block or a separate lua file to configure lualine.

 ### Starting lualine
 ```lua